-Accession could boost trade for the country and increase its participation in the global value chains provided the country undertakes the necessary structural and institutional reforms required to liberalise trade and
+Accession could boost trade for the country and increase its participation in the global value chains provided the country undertakes the necessary structural and institutional reforms required to liberalise trade and build strong economic institutions.
+However, this is highly unlikely to happen soon because Somalia not only lacks a manufacturing base, but also the political capacity to implement the necessary reforms.

 The official cross-border trade within the Horn region is low.
 Over 95% of cross-border trade within the region is informal, carried out by pastoralists trading livestock.
 For instance, the unofficial trade of live cattle, camels, sheep and goats from Ethiopia to other countries in the Horn is estimated to be between US\$250 million and US\$300 million annually.
-This is 100 times more than the official figure.
-The formalisation of this trade could bring important additional tax revenue to the governments of the region, but would require significant improvements in border control and management.
+This is 100 times more than the official figure.[86]
+The formalisation of this trade could bring important additional tax revenue to the governments of the region but would require significant improvements in border control and management.